onlabsorg/olojs/docs/api/expression.md

 olojs.expression
 ============================================================================
-This module contains function for parsing and evaluation swan expressions.
+This module contains functions for parsing and evaluation swan expressions.

 Example:
 ```js